yysun/Dragon/README.md

 ﻿Introduction
 ============
-Dragon is a simplified ORM framework.
-It has similar syntax to Matrix.Data.Database, but map to static types, not dynamic.
+Dragon is a simplified ORM tool.
+It has similar syntax to Matrix.Data.Database, but maps to static types not dynamic.
 E.g.

 ```C#
 Database database = Database.Open("Users");